List of accolades received by the 2002–2007 Spider-Man film series: Spider-Man 3 (2007)

-Columbia Pictures gave Spider-Man 3 a US release on May 4, 2007.
+Columbia Pictures gave Spider-Man 3 an American release on May 4, 2007.
 The film begins with Peter Parker basking in his success as Spider-Man before an extraterrestrial symbiote takes control of him.
 Peter must then battle a rival photographer that the symbiote then takes control of (Topher Grace) and the Sandman (Thomas Haden Church).
 The general consensus among critics was that the final installment was not as refined as the first two entries, with it being criticized for its excessive use of villains, romantic conflicts and weak plot points.
 Nonetheless, Spider-Man 3 surpassed the previous two films' openings, making $151 million at over 4,250 locations.

 Both the 35th Annie Awards and 61st British Academy Film Awards gave this film one nomination, the former for Best Animated Effects and the latter for Best Special Visual Effects.
 Spider-Man 3 did not win any of the four Visual Effects Society Awards nominations it received.
 Dunst's and Maguire's performances earned them each one nomination from the National Movie Awards.
 She also received another nomination for Favorite Movie Actress from the 2008 Kids' Choice Awards ceremony.
 The film fared better at the Teen Choice Awards, amounting a total of seven nominations, varying from Choice Movie Villain (for Grace) to Choice Movie Dance (for Maguire) and Choice Movie Liplock (shared between Dunst and Maguire).
+The movie was also nominated in eleven categories at the Scream Awards, ultimately winning in the category Best Superhero (Tobey Maguire as Spider-Man).